-20. Provide a description of how the local WDB will coordinate workforce investment activities carried out under this title in the local area with the provision of transportation, including public transportation, and other appropriate supportive services in the local area.
+16. Describe how the local WDB will coordinate WIOA Title I workforce investment activities with the provision of transportation and other appropriate supportive services in the local area.

 Supportive services, including transportation, can play a critical role in the success of a client.
 EMI, in partnership with its service providers and many other AJC partners, ensures clients are informed on all available supportive services available through its board-approved Supportive Services policies.
 EMI ensures WIOA Title I policies support clients' needs and budgets including adequate funding for the provision of supportive services.
 AJC partners inform clients of support services they may be eligible to receive as well as make referrals to other programs and services for co-enrollment to maximize benefits.